 If you see an order come in from McDonald’s or Burger King that pays $5 but it’s only 1 mile away, you might think it’s a chance to make a quick buck.

 But, a word of caution for low-paying fast food orders: they can be a massive time trap.

 The problem is that many fast food joints get you to use the drive through and are actually ironically quite slow.
 Plus, since fast food is relatively cheap, your tips are generally quite poor as well.

 So, unless a fast food order is paying around $1 per mile or more, it’s probably worth skipping.

 Pro Tip: Use the Steady App to find high-paying, local gig jobs to make extra cash!

-This is another obvious Uber Eats driver trick, but it works.
+This is another obvious Uber Eats hack, but it works.

 When you start a shift, try to wait in an area with a high density of restaurants and orders.
 If you can stay within this delivery zone for most of your shift, you’re driving less and probably getting more orders per hour.